osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 7](task7n.png)

 **Explanation**
-- cut takes the status code column from the log.
+- cut -d ' ' -f 5 extracts the fifth space-separated field, which holds the status code.
-- sort arranges the status codes.
+- sort arranges the codes.
-- uniq -c counts the number of times each code appears.
+- uniq -c counts how many times each unique status code appears.
-- sort -nr sorts them from most frequent to least frequent.
+- sort -nr orders the codes from most frequent to least.
-- head -1 shows the most common status code.
+- head -1 shows the single most common status code.

 ### 8. What is the top 3 most common modules in app_small.log?